compmeist/simple_js_cache/README.md

 ## Example
--a usage example snippet for a Vue JS project is also included here
+-  a usage example snippet for a Vue JS project is also included here
 -        recommended version is simple_js_cache_idb.js ( uses idb-keyval.JS )